Think the 2026 Card Is Completely Different? Think Again

 2026 Hand At a Glance

--A pair of flowers
+A pair of Flowers

--A grouping of 3, 6, and 9 all in the same suit; one of those numbers must be floating pair (meaning the pair could be 33, 66, or 99)
+A grouping of 3, 6, and 9 in one suit; one must be the floating pair (33, 66, or 99)

--Jokers can be used in the Kongs
+Jokers may be used in the Kongs